Python max()

 Use max() when you need to find the largest value in a collection or among several values, optionally using a custom comparison key for complex objects.

-The syntax of max() function:
+Syntax of max()

 1